ptcrealitylab/vuforia-spatial-robotic-addon/README.md

 #### addReadListener

 This method allows you to add a listener to the programming node.
-Every time the node changes value, the callback be triggered.
+Every time the node changes value, the callback is triggered.
+You can, for example, create a node for your robot and connect a virtual button to it in order to turn it on.

 ```
 server.addReadListener(objectName, frameName, nodeName, callBack);